microbit-foundation/dev-docs/hardware/powersupply.md

 It's is important to stay within the design parameters of the board:

-- When powered from USB, the on-board interface chip (KL26<span class="v1">V1</span>/KL27<span class="v2">V2</span>) uses its on-chip regulator to provide power, and this chip is rated at a maximum of 120mA.
+- When powered from USB, the on-board interface chip on <span class="v1">V1</span> (KL26) uses its on-chip regulator to provide power, and this chip is rated at a maximum of 120mA.

 - The on-board current budget will vary depending on the use of the display, the Bluetooth, microphone, speaker and other peripherals.
-You should allow a worst case budget of 30mA for when all on-board peripherals are in use, leaving <span class="v1">V1</span>90mA/<span class="v2">V2</span>270mA for circuits plugged into the edge connector.
+You should allow a worst case budget of 30mA for when all on-board peripherals are in use, leaving 90mA <span class="v1">V1</span> / 270mA <span class="v2">V2</span> for circuits plugged into the edge connector.

 - When powered from a battery, the KL chip is not powered up and the USB Indicator LED will not light up.